The Way of The Superior Man (1997) is a self-help text and a popular manosphere book mixing spiritualism with relationship and sex advice.

 - “I want you my bitch”

-In the last chapter of “The Way of The Superior Man”, Deida suggests to use that sentence.
+In the last chapter of “The Way of The Superior Man”, Deida suggests using that sentence.

 Reconnect With Your Dark Desire